PK0207/geology_final_project/README.md

 # Stellar Classification
+Beyond the star in our own system, it is rather difficult to observe other stars due to techology, distance, interference, etc. In the new era of large stellar surveys there have many astronomers who have taken on the feat of perfecting the physical structure and feature assumptions of various different subgroups of stars.
 Classifying stars is useful to understand the patterns in physical properties and therefore formation histories, chemical processes, and other astrophysics.
 However, stellar classification is a notoriously difficult task in astronomy.
-The boundaries between stellar classes are hotly debated due to new discoveries in physical chemical properties.
+The boundaries between stellar classes are debated due to new discoveries in physical chemical properties.
 There are two persistent complications in this pursuit:
-1. _We cannot measure stellar parameters very accurately_
+1. _It is difficult to accurately measure stellar parameters_
-2. _We  do not know the relationships between stellar parameters well, and_ The first issue also exacerbates the second.
+2. _Drawing phyiscal relationships between stellar observations and parameters is non-trivial_ The first issue also exacerbates the second.
 Our goal in this project is to take **a physics agnostic approach to determining stellar classes** and use machine learning to highlight the inherent strong relationships within the data themselves.
 Stellar classes are usually represented on a Hertzsprunng-Russel (HR) diagram (shown below).
 This diagram plots the luminosity (observed) of stars against their temperature (derived).
 The resultant shape of the HR diagram is the evolutionary tracks a star could follow in its lifespan:
 ![HR_diag](https://github.com/user-attachments/assets/6410d742-d82e-48f8-af1e-536099bf4c5a)